zanayr/string-manipulation/README.md

 # string-manipulation
-A repository for small string manipulation algorithms for fun.
+A repository for small, fun string manipulation algorithms.